starius/ScPrime/README.md

 support them.
 As time passes, we expect the SiaPrime protocol to diverge from the Sia protocol in some ways as we build an industrial strength version.

-Traditional cloud storage is dominated by a small number of companies, with most based in Silicon Valley.
-China is also dominated by a few entities creating region specific barriers and firewalls.
-The individual companies decide what level of encryption to offer to users, usually based on the price each customer is willing to pay.
-All of the companies are compliant with national laws and even sometimes, with assisting governmental entities to restrict or compromise user data.
-They maintain strict control over customer data in ways that can jeopardize customer security and privacy.

-We are rapidly seeing a public desire to retake control of private data.
-Users are demanding companies explain their policies in data gathering and use.
+Traditional cloud storage is dominated by a small number of companies.
-SiaPrime is an important initiative to provide companies, organizations and individuals a comprehensive cloud storage environment uncompromised by inside or outside interference.
+SiaPrime is an initiative to provide small and medium sized business (SMB) a comprehensive cloud storage environment uncompromised by inside or outside interference.
 This is achieved through fragmenting user data and spreading it across a distributed network of hosts.
 No single datacenter has access to your complete data.